reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 So we see that Test_2, which did not have the @Test annotation, did not have its output printed.

+**Code walk-through:**

+- By calling `getDeclaredMethods()`, we're getting the methods of our `AnnotatedMethods` class.
+Then, we're iterating through the methods and check for each method if it is annotated with our `@Test` annotation.
+Finally we perform a run-time invocation of the methods that were identified as annotated with @Test.

 ## Conclusion

-We did an overview of Annotations, followed by a simple real-world example of Annotation Processing.
-We can further use the power of Annotation Processing to perform more complex automated tasks such as creating Builder source files for a set of POJOs at compile-time.
+We did an overview of annotations, followed by a simple real-world example of annotation processing.
+We can further use the power of annotation processing to perform more complex automated tasks such as creating Builder source files for a set of POJOs at compile-time.
 A Builder is a design pattern in Java that is used to provide a better alternative to constructors when there is a large number of parameters involved or there is a need for multiple constructors with optional parameters.
-If we had a few dozen POJOs, the code generation capabilities of the Annotation Processor would save us a lot of time by creating the corresponding Builder files at compile-time, on the fly.
-By fully leveraging the power of Annotation Processing we will be able to skip a lot of repetition and save a lot of time.
+If we had a few dozen POJOs, the code generation capabilities of the annotation processor would save us a lot of time by creating the corresponding Builder files at compile-time, on the fly.
+By fully leveraging the power of annotation processing we will be able to skip a lot of repetition and save a lot of time.